Dynatrace/backstage-plugin/README.md

 # Dynatrace Backstage Plugins

-_Observability and security insights at hand_ - The Dynatrace Backstage plugins enables you to fetch observability and security data from Dynatrace to be displayed at software components managed in the [Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/).
+_Observability and security insights at hand_ - The Dynatrace Backstage plugins enables you to fetch observability and security data from [Dynatrace](https://www.dynatrace.com/) to be displayed at software components managed in your
+[Backstage Software Catalog](https://backstage.io/docs/features/software-catalog/).
 The data is represented in tabular format with smart links to Dynatrace app for deeper analysis and root cause investigation in case of a related problem or